-Within each precedence group, ACLs assigned to the port are processed in numeric sequence, based on ACL number.
+When multiple ACLs are assigned to a port, the order in which the ACLs are evaluated depends on the ACL number.
+ACLs that are assigned to the port are processed in numeric sequence.
 Lower-numbered ACLs take precedence over higher-numbered ACLs.
-For example, ACL 1 (if assigned to the port) is evaluated first and has top priority within precedence group 1.
+For example, ACL 1 (if assigned to the port) is evaluated first and has top priority.

-For each precedence group, only the first assigned ACL that matches the port traffic is considered.
-If multiple ACLs in the precedence group match the traffic, only the one with the lowest ACL number is considered.
-The others in the precedence group are ignored.
+If multiple ACLs match the port traffic, only the action of the one with the lowest ACL number is applied.
+The others are ignored.